Last updated: 10 June 2026

 Is JPMorgan Personal Investing safe?

-The platform is authorised and regulated by the Financial Conduct Authority (FCA).
+The platform is authorised and regulated by the Financial Conduct Authority (FCA reference: 552016).
 Your investments are held in custody, separate from the company's own funds.
-In the unlikely event the firm fails, the FSCS covers eligible investment claims up to £85,000 per person.
+In the unlikely event the firm fails, eligible investments are protected up to £85,000 per person per FCA-authorised firm by the FSCS.
+As with all investing, your capital is still at risk and the value can go down as well as up.

 Does JPMorgan Personal Investing have a referral offer?